What did filmmakers have to go through in order to qualify for the Louisiana Film Prize? Here are the official rules of entry.

 Title of Film

-Contents of the disc, which should be a separate disc from your film submission, should include (but not be restricted to) things like copies of shooting permits for your locations, receipts from your production from local businesses or services to establish presence in the area and time, location releases, photos and/or videos showing your team on location.
-No specific items are required but you should include as much as possible.
-Items that do not help us are: Actor contracts, union paperwork, call sheets.
-The evidence is mostly about establishing WHERE you filmed and WHEN, not who was there.
+Contents you will submit or upload to the portal will include (but not be restricted to) things like copies of shooting permits for your locations, receipts from your production from local businesses or services to establish presence in the area and time, location releases, and photos showing your team on location.
+More details on what is needed are available on the portal page.
+Remember: the evidence is mostly about establishing WHERE and WHEN you filmed, so make sure any documentation has evidence of one or both of those criteria.
 Presence of an LAFP staff member on set does not qualify as proof.
 As a suggestion, photographs should be identifiable as area locations such as the front of a house with visible address, an intersection, or outside of a studio location.

 – Director’s headshot (JPEG, 5×7 portrait 300 dpi or 1500×2100 pixels)

 – Movie poster.
 27”x40” 300dpi or 8100×12000 pixels.
 PDF or JPEG formats accepted.

 – Five (5) stills from the film (JPEG or TIFF format.
 No watermarks, full resolution).